SoulOfMo/easybank-landing-page-master/README.md

 - CSS Grid

 ### What I learned

-I was learnt how to use the ::after pusedo and transform properties to create an underline hhover effect.
+While continuing my journey of learning JavaScript, I utilized the project as an opportunity to refresh my understanding of CSS grid and various other CSS properties, such as the ::after pseudo-element and transform properties.
+These enabled me to create an underline hover effect.

 code snippets, see below: